-Kristen Holeck, Chris Hotaling, Lars Rudstam (Cornell University), Jana Lantry, Mike Connerton, Chris Legard, and Steve Lapan , Russ McCullough, Dave Lemon, Web Pearsall and Jim Markham (NYSDEC), Brian Lantry and Brian Weidel (USGS); and Zy Biesinger (USFWS).
+Kristen Holeck, Chris Hotaling, Lars Rudstam (Cornell University), Jana Lantry, Mike Connerton, Chris Legard, Steve Lapan , Dave Lemon, Web Pearsall and Jim Markham (NYSDEC), Brian Lantry, Brian Weidel and Brian O’Malley (USGS); and Zy Biesinger (USFWS).
 (Funded by NYSDEC)